jrswab/hotbox/README.md

 The instructions for using this docker for a new witness can be found at [this Smoke post](https://smoke.io/witness/@jrswab/updated-witness-hotbox-install-directions)

-## Updating a Current Hotbox Instance:
+## Updating a Current Hotbox Instance
 1. Disable your witness
     * `update_witness "username" "url" "SMK1111111111111111111111111111111114T1Anm" {} true`
     * Replace `username` and `url` with your information.